mprakashcoder/spring-boot-filters/README.md

 You'll know:

-How to configure Spring Data, JPA, Hibernate to work with Database How to define Data Models and Repository interfaces Way to create Spring Rest Controller to process HTTP requests Way to use Spring Data JPA to interact with H2 Database Way to use scheduler works
+1)How to configure Spring Data, JPA, Hibernate to work with Database<br>
+2)How to define Data Models and Repository interfaces<br>
+3)Way to create Spring Rest Controller to process HTTP requests<br>
+4)Way to use Spring Data JPA to interact with H2 Database<br>
-Technical Details
-In this project, we are going to use below set of versions for demonstrations.
+5)Way to use scheduler works

 # Technical Details
 In this project, we are going to use below set of versions for demonstrations.